mfaani/mfaani/content/posts/swift/why-cant-you-loop-over-ranges-of-characters-in-swift/index.md

 > What both of those errors mean is that Swift can't figure out what the _next_ character is for a given character.
 The folks who implemented `Character` chose not to conform it to [`Strideable`](https://developer.apple.com/documentation/swift/strideable).

 ### I'm confused!
+Aren't Characters just some number in a table?
 Can't Swift know that after "a" there will be "b", then "c" and so on?

 You're asking a very good question.
 Swift does know that.
 Yet since Characters are for _every_ possible value in Unicode, and not just simple ascii characters (like "a" and "z"), then things can get a bit tricky.
 Let's explain how it can get tricky: